Operations March 12, 2026 KwickOS Team 12 min read

 Tom Jin

-Founder & CEO of KwickOS • 30 Years IT • 20 Years Restaurant Industry
+Founder & CIO of KwickOS • 30 Years IT • 20 Years Restaurant Industry

 Tom built KwickOS after decades running restaurants and IT companies.
 He knows firsthand what owners need because he is one.
 Today KwickOS serves 5,000+ businesses across 50 states.